 Grants have been received over the last few years from the following agencies for the projects listed:-

-Dept. of Social Protection
+Dept. of Employment Affairs and Social Protection

 Sligo Co.
 Childcare Committee

 Sligo Co.
 Council Led PEACE II Task Force